pic

 end

-When it comes to initializing multiple variables, we can leverage array comprehension to obtain a concise syntax.
-The only requisite for this approach is that all variables to be initialized share the same type.
-Below, we additionally present a more efficient approach based on what's known as generators.
-This subject is covered in a subsequent section.
+When multiple variables of the same type need to be initialized, array comprehension offers a concise solution.
+A more efficient approach is based on the so-called generators, which will be covered in a subsequent section.
 At this point, you should only know that the method based on generators doesn't allocate.
-Furthermore, its syntax is similar to array comprehension, with the only difference that brackets []
+Furthermore, its syntax is similar to array comprehensions, with the only difference that brackets [] are replaced with parentheses ().

 x = [1,2,3]